Ak-07/Loops-In-BDFD/Run X Times: $repeatMessage.md

 $eval[$repeatMessage[3;$repeatMessage[4;$await[]]]$await[]]
 ```
-This code repeats the code 12 times, then adds the code to the end again to make it 13 times.
+This repeats the code 12 times, then adds the code to the end again to make it 13 times.

 For amounts larger than 50,000, I recommend you use [a more advanced method](../main/Run%20X%20Times%3A%20Other%20method.md).